 For example:

-• 'backup-and-recovery' in capabilities ;
+'backup-and-recovery' in capabilities;

 Example Response:

-GET "https://us1.cloud.hpe.com/data-services/v1beta1/storage-location?filter='backup-and-recovery'+in+capabilities"
+GET "https://us-west.api.greenlake.hpe.com/data-services/v1beta1/storage-locations?filter='backup-and-recovery'+in+capabilities"{

 "count": 2,